ozntel/obsidian-link-converter/README.md

 The Context Menu item to convert all links to Shortest, Relative or Absolute path appears depending on plugin settings.
 Make sure that you adjust the settings depending on your preferences.

-### Final Link Format
+## 📕 Final Link Format

-You can also select the final format of the conversions as either "Relative Path" or "Absolute Path".
+You can also select the final format of the conversions as "Relative", "Absolute" or "Shortest Possible".
 Or you can simply select "Do not Change" to not make any changes to the final link formats.

 <img src="https://raw.githubusercontent.com/ozntel/obsidian-link-converter/main/images/final-link-settings.png" width="500"></img>